 The Zicatela Beach stretches along the main thoroughfare of Puerto and is dotted with hotels and restaurants.
 The sand is beautiful and dark, appearing almost black as it is moved and packed by the roaring tide.
 In the sun, however, the sand sparkles and as we walked along barefoot, our feet looked like they were covered with a fine layer of black glitter.

-After I carefully made my way back to shore, shaking with
+After I carefully made my way back to shore, shaking with equal parts fear and adrenaline, I snapped this photo of my companions diving like ducks in the waves |

 The waves at the Zicatela are not the calm, frolick-friendly type of waves, sadly.
 The rip-curl was so strong that as I stood on the wet sand, I was knocked backwards and then sucked forward with the retreating wave.
 Our two surfer friends, familiar with all types of waves, warned us that attempting to swim in these waves would be dangerous if not fatal.
 If we were interested, though, they would show us how to "duck dive," or dive down under the waves.
 If a person dives below the wave just before it crests, she can lie flat just above the ocean floor as the wave breaks and she will pop up behind the wave like a cork in the water.
 It is a most singular experience and was without a doubt the most terrifying and exhilarating thing I've ever done.
 I barely had time to suck in a frenzied breath or two before I had to dive down again.
 As I dove, I could feel the violent churning of water above me, threatening to pummel and pound me if I rose too soon.
 Once or twice I didn't dive quickly enough and was somersaulted around until the wave passed.
 It was awesome, absolutely awesome in the true sense of the word, inspiring in me a sense of awe and humility at this amazing force of nature.